thin-edge/thin-edge.io/broker/configuration/cumulocity/README.md

 Notes:

 * __Warning__: for certificate management, is required version 10.7.0 onwards of Cumulocity.
-* On the beta release, the 'Trusted Certificates' pannel __must be enabled__ in Cumulocity using the script `enable-trusted-certificates.sh`.
 * The scripts assume that mosquitto is installed on the devices.

 ## Connecting the device to Cumulocity